devcybiko/Mailstation-Display/README.md

 ## Hardware

 The LCD display is organized as 320x128 pixels.
 It is actually 2 LCDs of 160x128 pixels glued together.
-The power inputs are 5VDC.The 8-bit Data, 8-bit Address, and control pins operate at TTL levels (5VDC).
-There is also a pin for the contrast which is controlled by a 10K-ohn variable resistor.
+The power inputs are 5VDC.
+The 8-bit Data, 8-bit Address, and control pins operate at TTL levels (5VDC).
+There is also a pin for the contrast which is controlled by a 10K-ohm variable resistor.
 (The markings on it say 1MEG, but that's incorrect.
 Ohm-meter readings indicate it runs up to 10K).
-The variable resister is tied to ground and the other end is tied to Pin 2 of the LCD.
+The variable resistor is tied to ground and the other end is tied to Pin 2 of the LCD.

 ### Memory

 Internally, the device has 256 x 40 x 8-bits of memory for a total of 10,240 bytes.
 It's all completely addressable for both read and write.
 The display starts at address 0x38 and continues through 0xB8.
-As has been posted in `kbembedded`'s Wiki, one might use the addtional memory for storage.
+As has been posted in `kbembedded`'s Wiki, one might use the additional memory for storage.

-I suspect that the actual memory is closer to 8192 bytes.
-Since there are 2 displays of 160x128, the total memory necessary is 160 x 128 / 8 = 2560 bytes per panel.
-Rounding up to the nearest power of two would be 4096 bytes each.
-And then multiply by two panels yeilds 8192 bytes.

 ### Pin out